check-spelling-sandbox/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

--   auto migration: The customer can coordinate with Materialize to activate the `force_source_table_syntax` flag and trigger a restart of their environment, which will activate the catalog migration that automatically converts all existing sources and depenencies to the new syntax.
+-   auto migration: The customer can coordinate with Materialize to activate the `force_source_table_syntax` flag and trigger a restart of their environment, which will activate the catalog migration that automatically converts all existing sources and dependencies to the new syntax.
 All name -> data relationships are unchanged such that all queries should continue to work without modification, but state in dbt and terraform may need to be updated to reference new statements.